Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Related Work

-While alignment-based acquisition effectively captures global diversity in action ordering and ensures broad temporal coverage, it does not directly address the boundary-localized nature of TAS errors established in literature.
-As extensively documented \cite{wang2020boundary, wang2023dir, chen2022uncertainty, ding2023temporal}, segmentation failures concentrate at ambiguous action transitions, where small temporal shifts disproportionately degrade segmental metrics such as edit score and F1 score.
-This localization of error implies that structural dissimilarity (high alignment cost) does not necessarily correlate with high learning value: a video may be structurally dissimilar to labeled prototypes yet yield confident predictions throughout, whereas a structurally similar video may contain a few highly uncertain transition regions that dominate segmentation error and thus represent critical annotation targets.
+While alignment-based acquisition in \cite{su2024two} effectively captures global diversity in action ordering, it does not directly address the boundary-localized nature of TAS errors established in literature.
+As extensively documented in \cite{wang2020boundary, wang2023dir, chen2022uncertainty, ding2023temporal}, segmentation failures concentrate at ambiguous action transitions, where small temporal shifts disproportionately degrade segmental metrics such as edit score and F1 score.
+As a result, structural dissimilarity does not necessarily correlate with learning value.
+Compared with the labeled prototypes, a video may be globally diverse yet contain few informative boundaries, while a structurally similar video may contain critical uncertain transitions.
 This observation motivates acquisition strategies that directly quantify model uncertainty at the frame level and allocate supervision to temporally critical boundary regions.

-In this work, we adopt a two-stage paradigm of \cite{su2024two}—video selection followed by clip selection—but differ in both stages to explicitly target boundary uncertainty.
-First, we select videos using Monte Carlo dropout-based uncertainty estimation \cite{gal2016dropout} rather than alignment-to-prototype cost, prioritizing videos on which the model exhibits high predictive uncertainty.
-Second, within selected videos, we employ a boundary-centric uncertainty-weighted scoring function that prioritizes clips containing uncertain action transitions, rather than alignment-based summarization for sequential coverage.
-This approach directly concentrates annotation effort on the ambiguous boundary regions identified as the dominant source of TAS failure.
+In this work, we adopt a two-stage paradigm of \cite{su2024two}, video selection followed by clip selection, but modify both stages to explicitly target boundary uncertainty.
+First, we select videos using Monte Carlo dropout-based uncertainty estimation \cite{gal2016dropout} rather than alignment-to-prototype cost, prioritizing videos with high predictive uncertainty.
+Second, within selected videos, we employ a boundary-centric scoring function that prioritizes clips around uncertain action transitions, rather than alignment-based summarization for sequential coverage.
+This approach significantly improves label efficiency by concentrating on boundary regions that dominate TAS error.